Hamis Kiggundu: Philanthropy

-Awards and Recognition
+Awards and recognition

-In 2018 Kiggundu was given an award as an acknowledgement for his book, Success and Failure Based on Reason and Reality It was nominated the best book of the year in the category of Business Motivation at an event held by the Book Forum of Uganda in Kampala.
+In 2018, Kiggundu was given an award as an acknowledgement for his book, Success and Failure Based on Reason and Reality.
+It was nominated the best book of the year in the category of Business Motivation at an event held by the Book Forum of Uganda in Kampala.

-In 2023, Hamis Kiggundu was awarded the African Renaissance & Iconic Development Entrepreneur Award by the Pan-African Pyramid Global Awards for his significant contributions to Africa's economic development and his influential entrepreneurial efforts in Africa.
+In 2023, Kiggundu was awarded the African Renaissance & Iconic Development Entrepreneur Award by the Pan-African Pyramid Global Awards for his significant contributions to Africa's economic development and his influential entrepreneurial efforts in Africa.

-In February 2024, Hamis Kiggundu received the Special Presidential Recognition Award from the Minister for Kampala Capital City Authority and Metropolitan Affairs.
+In February 2024, Kiggundu received the Special Presidential Recognition Award from the Minister for Kampala Capital City Authority and Metropolitan Affairs.
 This award, presented by the Office of the President, honored his dedicated service and significant contributions to the social and economic development of Kampala, particularly benefiting disadvantaged communities.

-In June 2024, Hamis received a Professional Doctorate in Global Leadership and Management from the European International University.
+In June 2024, Kiggundu received a Professional Doctorate in Global Leadership and Management from the European International University.
 This recognition honored his dedication, hard work, and significant contributions to social, economic, and corporate sectors, as well as his efforts in expanding his organization internationally.

 Personal life

-Hamis resides in Kampala, Uganda, in a residence constructed in 2014 and reported to cover approximately 479,160 square feet.
-The property, sometimes referred to as "Ham’s Residence," has been profiled in various media features and interviews.Kiggundu has expressed a preference for a consistent; shades of grey, black, and white design, which is reflected in both his personal wardrobe, the architectural style of his residence and commercial buildings.
+Kiggundu resides in Kampala, Uganda, in a residence constructed in 2014 and reported to cover approximately 479,160 square feet.
+The property, sometimes referred to as "Ham’s Residence," has been profiled in various media features and interviews.
+Kiggundu has expressed a preference for a consistent; shades of grey, black, and white design, which is reflected in both his personal wardrobe, the architectural style of his residence and commercial buildings.

 In April 2024, Kiggundu publicly shared photographs of his family on social media, including images with his wives and their children, accompanied by a caption expressing gratitude to Allah for what he described as a blessing.
 The post drew significant attention online, with responses ranging from expressions of congratulation to broader commentary on his personal life.

 Kiggundu has also positioned himself as an advocate for African prosperity, frequently emphasizing the importance of reason, cultural values, and mindset in achieving development.
-In his public statements and writings, he has argued that Africa’s progress depends on rethinking education systems, reducing dependence on foreign consumption, and fostering locally driven innovation and value addition.
+In his public statements and writings, he has argued that Africa's progress depends on rethinking education systems, reducing dependence on foreign consumption, and fostering locally driven innovation and value addition.

+Impersonation scams

+In the 2020s, Ugandan authorities reported several cases of individuals impersonating Kiggundu on social media platforms.
+The fraudulent accounts used his name, photographs and publicly available content to falsely claim affiliation with his businesses while soliciting money from members of the public for purported loans, investment opportunities or employment programs.

+Several suspects were arrested and arraigned before Buganda Road Court on charges related to impersonation and obtaining money by false pretenses.

+Media reports indicated that the suspects allegedly used social media messaging and promotional posts to request payments from victims while claiming connections to Kiggundu.

+According to media reports, the incidents prompted warnings from Ham Group of Companies cautioning the public about fraudulent social media accounts using Kiggundu’s identity.